 Mixing Xanax with other medications and alcohol can cause an overdose.
 Sometimes, overdoses are unintentional.
 Some people may use Xanax alone or with other substances to harm themselves.

 Xanax is a common drug and has a high likelihood of abuse.
-Researchers have shown that Xanax is the
+Researchers have shown that Xanax is the most common benzodiazepine involved in emergency room visits related to the misuse of drugs.

 - If you know someone at immediate risk of self-harm, suicide, or hurting another person: